 If you are interested in building your own version of AirBnB, finding a whitelabel Airbnb that you can customize, or building a similar type of housing or short-term rental marketplace–but you do not know how to code–then we’ve got a solution for you.

 Using Bubble, a no-code visual programming platform, you can easily build and customize any web app for your exact needs and visions, without hiring an engineer or having any background in programming.
 In this guide, we will walk through the basic setup and structure for building your very own no-code version of AirBnB on Bubble.

 This guide to building a "NoCodeBnB" platform that lets users find places to stay, or rent out their spare rooms will cover the following topics:

-Steps to building your own AirBnB clone with no code include:
+The steps to building your own AirBnB clone with no code include:

 Before starting on this app, we recommend completing the introductory lessons, which will guide you step-by-step through some of the most common Bubble features.
 This will help you get a running start on building your no-code AirBnB clone.

 How do people even begin building their apps?

 The short answer is that this comes down to personal preference.
 Some Bubblers like to start by designing their pages so that they can visualize what the user interactions are like, then move on to hook up their pages to the database and workflows.
 Other Bubblers like to start by defining their app’s database, which influences how they think about page design and workflows.
 There’s no right answer, so give the different approaches a try over time to see what fits best with your style of thinking.